 As a small business owner, you’re likely to be pleased with any tax credit that reduces your taxes.
 One program that may benefit you is the federal Scientific Research and Experimental Development Program, which offers a refundable tax credit to all types of small businesses, including sole proprietors, partnerships, and corporations.
 While the title makes it sound as if this tax credit applies only to high-tech businesses, you may be surprised to find out just how many businesses can qualify for this tax credit.
 The SR&ED tax credit program offers generous tax incentives for individuals and corporations that do certain types of research and development, covering a wide range of activities.
 If your business qualifies, this program can lower your tax liability and potentially result in a refund.

 The refundable tax credit through the SR&ED program uses the amount you spend on scientific research and development as the basis for the calculation.
 Any taxpayer can claim the credit, regardless of incorporation status.
 Even if you do business as a sole proprietor or use an unincorporated business model, you may still qualify.
 Since it’s a refundable tax credit, you can receive a tax refund even if you don’t owe taxes.

 Another provision with the SR&ED program lets you fully deduct the amount of certain equipment that you normally have to capitalize.
 Most provinces also offer incentives for research and development, which can give you even more tax breaks on those activities.

 Who Qualifies for SR&ED?

 Individuals, trusts, and corporations can all qualify for this program.
-If you are part of a partnership, you can also qualify, but you apply on your individual tax return using your portion of the partnership’s eligible expenses.
+If you run your business as a partnership, you can also qualify, but you have to apply on your individual tax return using your portion of the partnership’s eligible expenses.